 SECTION 6.
 EFFECTIVE DATE.
 This rezoning shall become effective upon adoption at Second Reading; provided, however, that if this rezoning is being considered concurrently with a voluntary annexation and a comprehensive plan amendment necessary to the consistency of the rezoning with the Village Comprehensive Plan, then this rezoning shall become effective upon such comprehensive plan amendment becoming effective pursuant to Florida law.

-Passed on first reading on the ______ day of _____________________, 20_____.
+Passed on first reading on the 14th day of March, 2024.

-Adopted on second reading on the ______ day of __________________, 20_____.
+Adopted on second reading on the 9th day of May, 2024.

 ATTEST: Village of Indiantown, Florida